Oil prices higher as U.S. sanctions limit Iran exports

 U.S. drillers added oil rigs for the first time in three weeks, increasing the rig count by 2 to 862.
 The high rig count has helped lift U.S. crude production <C-OUT-T-EIA> by more than 30 percent since mid-2016 to 11 million bpd.

-Meanwhile, trade disputes between the United States and other major economies including China and the European Union are expected to hurt oil demand if they are not settled soon.
+Meanwhile, trade disputes between the United States and other major economies, including China and the European Union, are expected to hurt oil demand if they are not settled soon.

 China's manufacturing activity grew at the slowest pace in more than a year in August, with export orders shrinking for a fifth month, a private survey showed on Monday.